Stoned-Code/VRCVideoLibrary/README.md

 # VRCVideoLibrary
  A VRChat mod that allows you to add buttons to your menu that puts videos on VRC video players.
 All through a text document.

-(Buttons only work if you're the world master!)
+ - Buttons only work if you're the world master.
+ - Doesn't support USharpVideo.
+(Yet!)

  ## How to Use
 1. Download and install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader).